introvertapp/introvert/README.md

 # introvert

-Introvert is a self-hosted web app for managing and submitting TV show intro timestamps.
+Introvert is a self-hosted web app for managing and submitting TV show intro and outro timestamps.
-It integrates with media servers like Emby, Jellyfin and Plex, and submits intro data to [IntroDB](https://introdb.app).
+It integrates with media servers like Emby, Jellyfin and Plex, and submits intro and outro data to [IntroDB](https://introdb.app).

 ## Screenshots